ncarlier/webhookd/README.md

   *ex: `CONTENT-TYPE` will become `content_type`.*

-- Body content (text/plain or application/json) is transmit to the script as parameter.
+- When using `POST`, body content (text/plain or application/json) is transmit to the script as parameter.

 *Example:*